Sean-ORourke/CS1632_Fall2023/syllabus.md

 deliverables.
 Since exercises are unscored, you are free to discuss them with your classmates, including sharing each other's code.

-Exercises will be **released on Tuesday** in class.
-You will be given time in-class on Tuesday to complete it and if you don't, you can keep working on it on Thursday as well.
-On Thursday, we will discuss the exercise and you will have a chance to ask questions if you had any difficulties.
+Exercises will be **released on Monday** in class.
+You will be given time in-class on Monday to complete it and if you don't, you can keep working on it on Thursday as well.
+On Wedneday, we will discuss the exercise and you will have a chance to ask questions if you had any difficulties.
 This is also the day when the deliverable associated with the exercise will be released (if any).
 You can finish up the exercise and **submit by Friday